 Fellows rotating at UCLA work with four gynecologic oncology attendings.

 Dr. Robin Farias-Eisner, MD, PhD is a gynecologic oncology attending that supervises and trains the clinical fellows rotating at UCLA.
-Dr. Farias-Eisner is the Division Director of Gynecologic Oncology and Professor and Vice-Chair in the Department of Obstetrics and Gynecology.
+Dr. Farias-Eisner is the Division Director of Gynecologic Oncology and Professor in the Department of Obstetrics and Gynecology.
 He received a PhD degree in Molecular Biology at UCLA and has an independent laboratory investigating novel targeted therapists for gynecologic malignancies, molecular mechanisms of gynecologic tumorigenesis and cell signaling and the early detection of gynecologic malignancies.
 Dr. Farias-Eisner mentors fellows in basic and translational science research projects.